Manson prosecutor: Keep them all locked up forever

 Over the next half-century, it would come to define his career and lead to death threats that to this day he worries a Manson sycophant might try to carry out.

-Kay helped lock up Manson family members but never really relinquished the case in his nearly 40 years in the Los Angeles County district attorney's office.
+Kay helped lock up Manson family members but never really relinquished the case in his decades in the Los Angeles County district attorney's office.
 He attended some 60 parole hearings over the years where he argued the killers should never be released.

 "The crime was simply too heinous," Kay said.